-In the last several years, podcasts have driven a renaissance and renewed interest in radio-style talk shows: From podcasts on money and wealth to art podcasts discussing theory or offering practical advice, there is no shortage of podcasts that would benefit the workflow of the average artist.
-If you’re bent on driving more innovation and strategy to your practice but your visual mind needs a break, consider adding a roster of podcasts for artists to your daily task list instead.
+In the last several years, podcasts have driven a renaissance and renewed interest in radio-style talk shows: From podcasts on money and wealth to art podcasts discussing a theory or offering practical advice, there is no shortage of podcasts that would benefit the workflow of the average artist.
+If you’re bent on driving more innovation and strategy to your practice, but your visual mind needs a break, consider adding a roster of podcasts for artists to your daily task list instead.
 Eventually, you might even feel compelled to start one of your own.

 If you’re an artist who works best while listening to something informative in the studio, then look no further.
 These podcasts for artists are the perfect soundtrack to keep you inspired and motivated by your career and financial goals.
 From creative problem solving to personal finance, this roundup of the top 11 podcasts for artists will help you with the business of art, the gallery world or even just getting through the day.

 It may not exactly fall squarely into the podcasts for artists category, but the NPR production Planet Money looks into the more interesting side of finance, from the national debt crisis to new businesses to take note of.
 It’s always inspiring and their DIY finance episodes are really resourceful, although their take on the art world is fun, too.
 If you’re looking for a nuanced take on why one of the art world’s most successful artists demands so much for his celebrated artwork, listen to their Damien Hirst podcast, Why a dead shark costs $12 million.